khuongdb/spatio-temporal-DM/bash_command.md

 - `-P`:	A shortcut for two flags:
 	    --partial: keep partially transferred files if the transfer is interrupted (so it can resume).
 	    --progress: show progress during transfer.

+- `--delete`: mirror exactly the source and destination.
+If files are deleted in source -> delete these in destination.

 - With `scp`: